mcfrann/hang-in-there-boilerplate/README.md

 ![](form-result.png)
 ![](saved.png)

 Alright, you're all set to create some amazing new posters.
-Time to get out there and create some motivation!
+Time to get out there and create some motivation

 ### Project Motivation